Update on visitor restrictions at Grand River Hospital – Visiting coming soon

 Would my mom and my partner be allowed to switch back and forth as my designated support person?

-You are allowed 1 designated support person for your entire hospital stay with no switching out.
+No, you are allowed one designated support person.
+Support people will be screened for COVID symptoms every time they enter the hospital.
 No other visitors will be permitted into the hospital.
 We also ask that you please plan ahead and bring everything to the hospital that the both of you will need for your entire stay to reduce the amount of times people come back and forth through the hospital.

 What happens if my designated support person is sick/fails the screening?